โ† Back to Home

 • Developer evangelism: Conference talks, technical blog posts

-• Content marketing: "Decision Amnesia" thought leadership
+• Content marketing: "Decision Drift" thought leadership

 • Partnerships: Integrate with Slack, Jira, GitHub marketplaces